ahmadoqsrawi/google-ads-budget-report-script/README.md

 ### Prerequisites
 **Before using this script, you need to set up the following:**

--Google Ads Account: You should have an active Google Ads account with campaigns and budgets set up.
+- Google Ads Account: You should have an active Google Ads account with campaigns and budgets set up.
--Google Sheets: Access to a Google Sheets document where you want to generate the budget report.
+- Google Sheets: Access to a Google Sheets document where you want to generate the budget report.
--Google Ads API Access: Enable API access for your Google Ads account by following the steps outlined in the Google Ads API documentation.
+- Google Ads API Access: Enable API access for your Google Ads account by following the steps outlined in the Google Ads API documentation.

 ### Usage